 Some reasons why you’re not spending all your Google Ads budget

-You’re using manual bidding with a too limited budget: When setting up a Google Ads account or preparing to launch a new campaign, one of the key steps you have to go through is defining your bidding strategy.
-The fact is that if you’re using a manual bidding system, a too limited budget might be the source of your issue.
+You’re using manual bidding with a too-limited budget: When setting up a Google Ads account or preparing to launch a new campaign, one of the key steps you have to go through is defining your bidding strategy.
+The fact is that if you’re using a manual bidding system, a too-limited budget might be the source of your issue.

-You’re using an inaccurate automated bidding strategy: As we said earlier, when defining your bidding strategy you have two options and automated bidding strategies is one of them.
+You’re using an inaccurate automated bidding strategy: As we said earlier, when defining your bidding strategy you have two options and automated bidding strategies are one of them.
 Google Ads classifies strategies according to different objectives.
 Let’s say you’re setting up a brand new campaign for those bikinis and you really want to see those conversions spike.
 You thus decide to go for a Target ROAS strategy.
 According to Google, this automated strategy.

 Your segmentation type is too restricted: To provide your campaign with even more details and help it reach success, you can use different types of segmentation to organize them. you might have pushed your partition to such a level that the final audience could turn out to be uninterested in what you’re offering.
 Your ads may then show to them, but not get clicked on, resulting in a stalling daily Google Ads budget.